Paula's Body Shop

 Technically, I don't fix anything; it's a collaboration between us and your body fixes itself.
 Technicalities aside, I don't know if I can fix your problem, but I have a good track record.
 I have learned that the moment I assume I can fix something because I've fixed that same condition in x number of people before, I will get someone that I can't help.
 So, I don't make assumptions.
 For example:

 I've released hundreds of hips on people with hip and/or low back pain, solving a myriad of problems for many, then someone comes in with hip pain and I can't do anything but reduce their pain by 25%.
 It turns out that this amazing person had been walking for two weeks, yes walking, on a hip with multiple fractures.
 This stuff happens, it really does.
 So, it behooves me not to get too confident.
-Having said that, because connective tissue therapy really works and really well, when I don't get significant results on the first try, it is not unusual for me to strongly recommend the client get a medical diagnosis.
+Having said that, because connective tissue therapy works well, when I don't get significant results on the first try, it is not unusual for me to strongly recommend the client get a medical diagnosis.

 Let me give you an example of something doctors think massage can't help: Frozen shoulder.

 My first frozen shoulder was 80% resolved in one session, and the rest of it resolved on its own.
-I don't get very many frozen shoulders, though, because doctors tell people there is nothing that can help them.
+I don't get very many frozen shoulders, though, because doctors tell people there is nothing that can help.
 This is why it is important to remember that it is your body and you get to decide.
 Decide responsibly.

-Return to Index
+Return to Table of Contents

 What Makes Your Massage Therapy Different From Any Other?

 I think my work is different because I "listen" to what the body is saying and respond accordingly.
 I know that sounds corny, but I struggle to put into words what I am actually doing.
-The clinical explanation is that I've simply become good at assessment and that comes more from palpation skills and innovative experimentation than textbook protocols.
-Some call me a healer, but it is more likely that I'm just a rebel that challenges the status quo and cannot stop seeking the best approach to helping others heal, which often means finding it through trial and error on myself and willing participants.
-For more information about therapeutic massage: Paula's Massage Therapy
+The clinical explanation is that I've simply become good at assessment, and that comes more from palpation skills and innovative experimentation than textbook protocols.
+Some call me a healer, but it is more likely that I'm just a rebel that challenges the status quo and cannot stop seeking better approaches.

-Return to Index
+Return to Table of Contents

-What is Paula's Connective Tissue or Fasciae Therapy?
+What is Paula's Connective Tissue Therapy?

-Return to Index
+Return to Tale of Contents

 Which Session Should I Choose?

-Return to Index
+Return to Table of Contents

 Why Do You Recommend The Longer Sessions?